 A: Chromebooks can struggle to charge for any number of reasons.
-You’ll want to make sure that there is no dirt in your charger or Chromebook and that the charger is firmly connected to your outlet.
+You’ll want to ensure that there is no dirt in your charger or Chromebook and that you’ve plugged the charger firmly into your outlet.

 Q: Can I use my Chromebook charger for my phone?

 A: It depends — both your Chromebook and phone need to have USB-C ports.
 Manufacturer-specific chargers like those mentioned above will not work with your phone.
 Also, depending on your charger and Chromebook, you may get slow charging speeds, or they may not work together at all.

 Q: Can you charge a Chromebook with a phone charger?